Ezonater/compilation-creator/README.md

 # Limitations
 This program is pretty limiting.
 Here are some of the limits put in place as of 4/16/2021:
 - You may only use one photo for the entire compilation
-- Video bitrate and audio bitrate are fixed to 1080p (to fix)
 - You cannot choose the order of the tracks (to fix)

 # Background